-When it is time for the eggs to go into the grading machine, James brings a pallet of eggs into the grading room.
+When it is time for the eggs to go into the grading machine, Travis brings a pallet of eggs into the grading room.
 There are 14,400 eggs on each pallet and the eggs are packaged on blue plastic trays in stacks of 180 eggs.

 The eggs continue on the conveyor belt and are loaded onto a machine that weighs the eggs.
 The egg is sent to a new conveyor belt that sorts all the eggs according to their weight.
 There are spaces for jumbo eggs, extra large, large, medium, small and pee wee.
-Only the large eggs are packaged to go to the market and all the other egg sizes are packaged back on blue trays to go to the southern plants by James and Travis.
+Only the large eggs are packaged to go to the market and all the other egg sizes are packaged back on blue trays to go to the southern plants by Joel and Travis.

 The eggs all line up in the collection table and are packaged with a hand-help packing tool that works the same way as the loading tool.
 The packing tool may be in a 12 egg, 18 egg or 30 egg configuration, depending on what is required for the orders that day.
 The packing team puts the eggs in 12 or 18 egg cartons for the grocery stores, as well as 30 egg fibre trays for the restaurants, hospitals and institutions.

 To make sure that the eggs are the best quality, Caitlind keeps an eye on the whole operation, checking eggs, machines and following up with each team member to make sure that the process works flawlessly.
 She also does spot checks on the eggs to make sure that the weight is right and that there are no cracks or deficiencies.